 So how does being a morning person give me (and many other leaders) a distinct advantage?

-Here are 5 ways becoming a morning person unlocks your leadership potential:
+Here are five ways becoming a morning person unlocks your leadership potential:

 1. Your Brain Is (Probably) At Its Best

 Personally, there’s no doubt I get my best work done before 10:00 a.m.
-My most creative thoughts, best insights and clearest analysis happens well before lunch.
+My most creative thoughts, best insights, and clearest analysis happen well before lunch.

-Some research backs up my personal findings—that morning people do significantly better overall than night owls do.
+Some research backs up my findings—that morning people do significantly better overall than night owls do.